-Sandy soil’s nutrient content can be improved by regularly adding organic material, such as compost or well-rotted manure.
-This will help improve (slow down) drainage, increase the water holding capacity, and as a result increase plant nutrients.
+Sandy soil’s nutrient content can be improved by regularly adding organic material, such as top dressing, compost or well-rotted manure.
+This will help improve (slow down) drainage, increase the water holding capacity and as a result increase plant nutrient uptake.

 Clay soil is reddish brown and is fine and powdery when dry.
 In contrast to sand, water moves through it slowly, so it has high water holding capacity—typically, too much.
 Clay soils can be rich in plant nutrients, but the pH is often too high or low, so those nutrients are not available to plants.

 Clay soil can be improved by adding organic material, such as top dressing, compost or well-rotted manure.
 This will improve (increase) drainage and provide more appropriate water holding capacity.
 Organic material will also lighten heavy soil.

 Loamy soil is dark brown and contains clay and sandy soil in moderate proportions with some organic material.
 Water moves through it at a moderate rate, so it has a moderate water holding capacity.
 It is rich in plant nutrients.
 For this reason, loamy soil is ideal for growing healthy grass.

 Why does soil pH matter?

 Image from https://www.agric.wa.gov.au/soil-acidity/soil-ph

 pH is a way to explain the amount of hydrogen ions in a solution.
 In other words, the more hydrogen ions in a solution, the more acidic the soil.
 When it comes to your lawn or garden’s soil pH, it’s helpful to think of the pH as the mouth to your plants by which it consumes nutrients.